 Rather than wasting precious time getting the work done, focus on completing the work as quickly as possible.
 Getting the home cleaned up and back out on the market will limit your losses.

-Consider yourself lucky if the tenant communicates with you, although usually, those who communicate are pretty upset.
+Consider yourself lucky if the resident communicates with you, although usually, those who communicate are pretty upset.
 But, keep in mind, these are the ones that will be payers, so take your time and walk through it with them step by step.

 It isn’t fair if they are confused and just looking for clarification, and you don’t spend the time with them to get them the clarity they need to feel comfortable with your accounting.
 In doing so, you can even find miscalculations on certain items that can result in additional payment for you.

-As hard as it is, it does you no good to get mad at the tenants.
+As hard as it is, it does you no good to get mad at the residents.
 It may make you do something that you will regret and completely screw up your future pursuits.
 It is hard to get a judge to feel sorry for you when you get mad and react inappropriately.

 Matthew is the CEO of Evernest.
 He is a student of the book Good to Great and is passionate about building the best property management company on the planet (and maybe even the universe if Elon Musk will hurry up).
 You can usually find Matthew at the baseball field with his son, at a dance recital with his daughter, or at his favorite restaurant with his wife, when he’s not in the office.
 And if you can’t find him in any of those places, it probably means he’s traveling.